 Status red rain warnings have been issued for counties Galway and Cork with Storm Bert expected to bring heavy downpours that could lead to severe flooding.

-The National Directorate for Fire & Emergency Management (NDFEM) have urged members of the public in areas covered by red warnings “to shelter in place” while they are in effect.
+The National Directorate for Fire & Emergency Management (NDFEM) has urged members of the public in areas covered by red warnings “to shelter in place” while they are in effect.

 Local response teams are preparing for challenging conditions in affected counties, it said in a statement.

-The NDFEM, Met Éireann and relevant agencies met this morning to discuss the weather warnings associated with Storm Bert.
+The NDFEM, Met Éireann and relevant agencies met on Friday morning to discuss the weather warnings associated with Storm Bert.

 Met Éireann said the worst of the rain was expected in west Galway and west Cork where there could be damage to homes and businesses and treacherous travelling conditions.
-The red warnings are to come into effect at midnight and run until 10am on Saturday.
+The red warnings come into effect at midnight on Friday and run until 10am on Saturday.

 A status yellow warning issued for Leinster, Munster, Connacht, Cavan and Monaghan says there will be very strong southeast to south winds coupled with heavy rain as a result of the storm.
 Gusts of more than 90km/h are expected in Galway in the early hours of Saturday.
 Met Éireann said the possible impacts include localised flooding, travel disruption and fallen trees.
 The alert will be in force from 10pm on Friday until noon on Saturday.

-He described Storm Bert as s a “very complex storm, a multi hazard storm event, and warned that the slow moving storm would impact much of the country stretching from Waterford all the way up the south, west and north coasts as far as Donegal.
+He described Storm Bert as a “very complex storm, a multi=hazard storm event, and warned that the slow moving storm would impact much of the country stretching from Waterford all the way up the south, west and north coasts as far as Donegal.

 He urged people in the path of the storm to ensure their mobile phones were fully charged and reminded people that conditions can change “very quickly” with counties under an orange alert also at grave risk